 - Low carb diets and high PUFA content in the diet are prime offenders, along with stress.

-As the thyroid gland is located under the skin and fat of the neck, infrared is the most studied type of light for thyroid treatment.
+As the thyroid gland is located under the skin and fat of the neck, near infrared is the most studied type of light for thyroid treatment.
 This makes sense as it is more penetrative than visible red (Kolari, 1985; Kolarova et al., 1999; Enwemeka, 2003, Bjordal JM et al., 2003).
-However, red as low as 630nm has been studied as effective for thyroid (Morcos N et al., 2015), as it is a relatively superficial gland.
+However, red as low in wavelength as 630nm has been studied for thyroid (Morcos N et al., 2015), as it is a relatively superficial gland.

 - 100mW/cm² or better power density

 These guidelines are based on effective wavelengths in studies mentioned above, as well as studies on tissue penetration also mentioned above.
-Suggested session times come from light therapy results in other areas of the body, but should apply to the thyroid gland too.
-4-6J/cm² is the dose typically considered ideal, however achieving this dose at the thyroid gland requires more application time than it would for the skin.
 Some of the other factors affecting penetration include; pulsing, power, intensity, tissue contact, polarization and coherence.
 Application time can be reduced if other factors are improved.

 In the right strength, infrared LED lights could potentially affect the entire thyroid gland, front to back.
 Visible red wavelengths of light on the neck will also provide benefits, although a stronger device will be needed.
 This is because visible red is less penetrative as mentioned already.
 As a rough estimate, 90w+ red LEDs (620-700nm) should provide good benefits.